thuxugang/opus_refine/README.md

    cd /home/opus_refine
    ./opus_refine
    ```
-   The configurations we used for Torsion Angles Refinement and Structural Refinement are placed in `configs`, you can simpliy switch them with the `opus_refine.ini`.
-We put constrained contact maps info into `constains_files/contact_maps`, constrained torsional angles info into `constains_files/torsion_angles` and initial structures info into `constains_files/init_structures`.
+   The configurations we used for Torsion Angles Refinement and Structural Refinement are placed in `configs`, you can simpliy switch and rename them with `opus_refine.ini`.
+We put the constrained contact map files and their corresponding list into `constains_files/contact_maps`, constrained torsional angles files and their corresponding list into `constains_files/torsion_angles` and initial structures files and their corresponding list into `constains_files/init_structures`.
 Our results can be found in `fold_output`.

 5. Run OPUS-Refine Score for decoy recognition.